 Of Periodontal Care

 If you believe that you may have gum disease (periodontal disease), proper periodontal care is absolutely critical for your oral health.
 The early stages of gum disease, also called “gingivitis”, cause no permanent damage and can be reversed without any long-term effects.
 If periodontal disease is left untreated for long enough, you may end up losing one or more of your teeth and causing permanent damage to your teeth and gums.
 Dr. Emily and Dr. Dustin offer judgment-free periodontal care for patients looking to prevent, reverse, or treat gum disease.

 Preventing Periodontal Disease

 Protect Your Smile

 Periodontal disease is caused by poor oral hygiene, though genetics play a role in how susceptible people are to the issue.
 If you do not brush and floss properly, oral bacteria and plaque will build up on your teeth and gums and eventually start attacking your gum tissue.
 For this reason, we focus on prevention and education at Dodds Dental.
 Brush your teeth 2-3 times per day for at least 2 minutes, and floss once per day.
-In addition, maintain a healthy, low-sugar diet and be sure to keep up with your regular six-month checkups at Dodds Dental.
+In addition, maintain a healthy, low-sugar diet and be sure to keep up with your regular six-month checkups at our Long Beach office.

 Know How To Recognize